smartell/iSCAM/README.md

 #![iscam](./src/r-code/iscamLogoSmall.png)
 iSCAM is and Integrated Statistical Catch Age Model for use in fisheries stock assessment.
-The software was originally written by Steve Martell and contains contributions from:
+The software was originally written by Steve Martell and contains contributions or stolen code and ideas from:

 * Vivian Haist
 * Jaclyn Cleary